-If any person or household is not satisfied with such determination, such person or household shall have the right to request within fourteen (14) days of the date of the mailing of such notices, a conference with a management representative, the Managing Agent, and shall then be afforded a reasonable opportunity to explain or demonstrate why such application should have been approved.
+If any person or household is not satisfied with such determination, such person or household shall have the right to request within fourteen (14) days of the date of the mailing of such notices, a conference with a representative of Beacon Management, the Managing Agent, and shall then be afforded a reasonable opportunity to explain or demonstrate why such application should have been approved.
 The Managing Agent shall then provide notice in writing to the applicant the decision.